tgvaughan/remaster/README.md

-ReMASTER
+Remaster
 ========

-ReMASTER is an in-progress rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).
+Remaster is an in-progress rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).